How Do I Maintain Healthy Eyesight?

 - Find a supportive chair and make sure your screen is at eye level

 - Keep your glasses/contacts prescription up to date and suitable for staring at screens

 - Remember to blink!

 Everyone should be getting eye screenings on a regular basis.
-During the screening, your doctor may recommend you schedule an appointment with an ophthalmologist if they believe there’s a potential vision problem.
+During the screening, your doctor may recommend you schedule an appointment with an ophthalmologist if they believe there is a potential vision or eye problem.

 Here are some things you can expect during a comprehensive eye exam:

 - A review of your health and family history of eye disease, like glaucoma or macular degeneration